yashasdevasurmutt/germinal/README.md

 <!-- TOC --><a name="community-acknowledgments"></a>
 ## Community Acknowledgments

-- cytokineking — for helping raise numerous bugs to our attention
+- [@cytokineking](https://github.com/cytokineking) — for helping raise numerous bugs to our attention

 ## License